pingcap/docs/dev/tidb-in-kubernetes/get-started/deplpy-tidb-from-kubernetes-kind.md

 ## Access the database and monitoring dashboards

-Refer the steps in [View the monitoring dashboard](/dev/tidb-in-kubernetes/monitor/tidb-in-kubernetes.md#view-the-monitoring-dashboard).
+Refer to the steps in [View the monitoring dashboard](/dev/tidb-in-kubernetes/monitor/tidb-in-kubernetes.md#view-the-monitoring-dashboard).

 ## Destroy the TiDB and Kubernetes cluster